Scuba Divers Get Ready for Lobster Mini-Season

 July 21, 2016 | Richard Sites

-Lobster mini-season is next week and all over South and Central Florida divers are getting ready.
+Lobster mini-season is coming soon and all over South and Central Florida divers are getting ready.

 The Florida Lobster, Panulirus Argus or Spiny Lobster, lives in the western Atlantic as far north as Bermuda.
 It is the main fishing export from the Bahamas and rivals the Florida Keys with it’s shrimp exports in economic importance.